srp33/ShinyLearner/IncorporatingNewAlgorithms.md

 ## Incorporating new classification algorithms into ShinyLearner

 ShinyLearner can be extended to use classification algorithms that are not yet supported.
 The key requirement is that the algorithm must be executable via a [bash script](https://ryanstutorials.net/bash-scripting-tutorial/bash-script.php).
 ShinyLearner takes care of splitting the data into training/testing sets, reformatting the data, etc. When executing a classification algorithm, it passes a training-data file (with class labels) and a test-data file (no class labels) to your bash script.
-That script should then load the data, train the algorithm, and make predictions for each test sample (more details below).
+That bash script should then load the data, train the algorithm, and make predictions for each test sample (more details below).
+In most cases, this logic would be performed using a programming language like Python, R, or C++.
+The bash script simply passes those values from ShinyLearner to your algorithm.

 Typically, classification algorithms support a set of [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_(machine_learning)), which influence the algorithm's behavior.
 The user might wish to try various values for these hyperparameters to see what produces the highest accuracy (they should do this within a training set).
 ShinyLearner supports such parameter optimization via nested cross validation.
 When you incorporate a new algorithm into ShinyLearner, you will need to provide a bash script that uses default hyperparameter values for your algorithm.
 Then you could also provide additional bash scripts that use alternate hyperparameter values.

-Within each of these command-line scripts, you will provide logic

-If you want it to execute a new algorithm, basically you just

-Users who wish to do this must do the following:
+Each bash script should accept the following arguments:

+1. A path to the training-data file.
+2. A path to the test-data file.
+3. A comma-separated list of class values.
+When your algorithm makes probabilistic predictions, it needs to keep track of which class is associated with each probability value.
+So it tells you the order in which those predictions should be printed in the output.
+4. The number of CPU cores that should be used by your algorithm.
+This will be an integer of 1 or greater.
+If your algorithm supports multi-core execution, please use it (based on the number of cores specified).
+5. A value of "true" or "false" that indicates whether to print verbose messages (to enable troubleshooting).

+[Here](https://github.com/srp33/ShinyLearner/tree/master/AlgorithmScripts/Classification/tsv/demo_library/demo_algorithm) you can find an example implementation, including example bash scripts, input/output files, etc.

+After you have created scripts for your algorithm, please do the following:

-1. Identify any software dependencies that are necessary to support the algorithm.
+1. Identify any software dependencies that are necessary to execute your scripts.
 This might include third-party machine-learning libraries or more generic dependencies.
 Software already included in ShinyLearner can be found [here](https://github.com/srp33/ShinyLearner_Environment/blob/master/Dockerfile).
-If you need to add dependencies, [clone](https://help.github.com/articles/cloning-a-repository/) [this repository](https://github.com/srp33/ShinyLearner_Environment) and modify the Dockerfile so that it downloads and installs the needed dependencies.

-2. Submit a GitHub [pull request](https://github.com/srp33/ShinyLearner_Environment/pulls).
+If you need to add dependencies, [clone](https://help.github.com/articles/cloning-a-repository/) [this repository](https://github.com/srp33/ShinyLearner_Environment) and modify the Dockerfile in [this repository](https://github.com/srp33/ShinyLearner_Environment) so that it installs the needed dependencies.
+Then submit a GitHub [pull request](https://github.com/srp33/ShinyLearner_Environment/pulls) with these changes.
 (See tutorial [here](https://help.github.com/articles/about-pull-requests/)).
-We will then review and test these changes.
+We will review and test these changes.

-3. Clone the main ShinyLearner GitHub [repository](https://github.com/srp33/ShinyLearner).
-Under *AlgorithmScripts*, you will find *Classification* and *FeatureSelection* directories.
-Navigate within these directories, depending on the type of algorithm you want to incorporate into ShinyLearner.
-These directories contain subdirectories that are named by convention, according to the required [input-data format](https://github.com/srp33/ShinyLearner/blob/master/InputFormats.md) for different algorithms.
-For example, Weka-implemented algorithms process algorithms in ```.arff``` format, so the Weka scripts in ShinyLearner are stored within ```ClassificationScripts/arff/weka```.
-[If your input format is not specified, please [contact us](https://github.com/srp33/ShinyLearner/blob/master/Contact.md).]
-Navigate to the directory associated with the input format that your algorithm will require.
-Then create a subdirectory with a representative name of the algorithm.
-Within that subdirectory, create a bash script called *default* that accepts specific arguments (see descriptions below) and invokes your algorithm.
-If you like, create additional bash scripts with representative names that use non-default parameters.
-You can find examples among the algorithms already included in ShinyLearner.
+2. Clone the main ShinyLearner [repository](https://github.com/srp33/ShinyLearner).
+Navigate to the ```AlgorithmScripts/Classification/tsv``` directory.
+Within that directory, create a new directory that describes the *category* of algorithm that you created.
+Within *that* directory, create a subdirectory named after the specific algorithm you are adding.
+For example, in ```AlgorithmScripts/Classification/tsv```, there is a directory called ```sklearn```.
+This category of algorithms includes all those from the [scikit-learn](http://scikit-learn.org) library that are included in ShinyLearner.
+Within the ```sklearn``` directory, there is a subdirectory for each of these algorithms.

+3. Within the subdirectory that you just created, provide a bash script for each hyperparameter combination that you want to support.
+The script that uses default parameters should start with ```default__```.
+All other scripts should start with ```alt__```.
+Please use script names that are as descriptive as possible.
+Within this subdirectory, you would also include any code/binary files that are needed to execute your script.

 4. Submit a [pull request](https://github.com/srp33/ShinyLearner/pulls) with these changes.
-We will review and test these changes.

-#### bash script arguments for classification algorithms

-1. Path to input training data file.
-2. Path to output training data file.
-3. A sorted list of class values, separated by commas.
-(This ensures that all algorithms output predictions in the same order for the classes.)

-#### bash script arguments for feature-selection algorithms

-1. Path to input training data file.

-Please [contact us](https://github.com/srp33/ShinyLearner/blob/master/Contact.md) with questions you may have.